Home Reports

 Will this apply to all properties?

-This requirement applies to all property types both dwellings and non-dwellings which are on the market at January 4, 2009.
-Dwellings which are being sold and subject to a 'Home Report' from December 1, 2008, will have an EPC provided as part of the document package, and there will be no need to take further action.
+This requirement applies to all property types (both dwellings and non-dwellings) which are on the market at January 4, 2009.
+Dwellings sold and subject to a 'Home Report' after December 1, 2008, will have an EPC provided as part of the document package, and there will be no need to take further action.

-However, even if the property is not subject to a Home Report, an EPC will usually be required and appropriate steps to obtain one should be taken by the middle of December.
-Such action will ensure compliance with the legislation which comes into force on January 4, 2009.
+However, even if the property is not subject to a Home Report, an EPC will usually be required.

 Who can provide an EPC?